 A seminar that exposes students to a variety of methodologies and tools for conducting research in the field of military studies.
 There will also be considerable discussion on the evaluation of primary source materials as well as secondary studies used in the course of research.
-Pre: Graduate standing.

-Integrative Seminar in Military Studies
+HIST 7602 (3) Integrative Seminar in Military Studies

 A capstone course in which students prepare a polished research paper on a topic of their own choosing.
-The paper will integrate the knowledge base with various methodological approaches and tools that the students have developed in the course of their program of stud-
+The paper will integrate the knowledge base with various methodological approaches and tools that the students have developed in the course of their program of studies.

-Humanities
+HUM-Humanities